wordofwarning/wordofwarning.org/current/2015-spring/h&d/index.md

 *Presented by* SICK!
 Festival + Word of Warning

 ###Café open 4 — 25 March (closed Mondays/Tuesdays)
-A fully functioning café blending art with the everyday.<br>Spontaneity and performance meet great food and drink.
+An award-winning pop-up café — which isn't just arty, it is ART — a social and artistic hub where spontaneity and performance meet great food and drink.

 ####Venue + Booking Details
 Dates: Wednesday 4 — Wednesday 25 March 2015 (closed Mondays/Tuesdays)